r-chong/Clarigo/README.md

 # Clarigo - Educational Video Classification

 A machine learning project that classifies YouTube videos as educational or non-educational based on video metadata using Logistic Regression.
+It then uses these predictions to improve efficientcy on Youtube through the blocking of uneducational videos

 ## Project Overview